Fab2bprog/Radinus/README.md

 Radinus is free software that was developed with the Windev development tool from PCSoft.
 The use of this source code, its modification and its compilation requires at least possession of a Windev PCSoft license in version 28 or higher.

+Radinus 1.7
+- Third-party management and statistics.
+- Manage money transfers between two bank accounts in a single step.
+- In quick transaction classification: ability to specify the third party and transaction status.
+- Fixed a bug related to the relationship between operations and sub-operations.

 Radinus 1.6.3
 - Optimized checkbook management code and fixed bugs related to checkbook management.
 - Closed accounts are no longer listed in the bank account balance window.